medicalanalytics-au/clinic-doctor/README.md

 pages for both apps individually.

 #### Backend
-Backend is hosted on an Ubuntu server running NGINX proxy/webserver on TLS.
+Backend is hosted on an Ubuntu server running NGINX proxy/webserver with TLS.

-All requests are directed to a NodeJs/Express application, with MongoDB/Mongoose as the database delivery system.
+All requests are directed to a NodeJs/Express application, with MongoDB/Mongoose as the database.

-Communication between client to host utilises a native fetch() for CRUD operations, and Socket.io for messaging and notifications.
+Communication between client to host utilises a XHR fetch() for CRUD operations, and Socket.io for messaging and notifications.

 Video handshakes are conducted through a PeerJs module, which negotiates ICE candidates with a COTURN turnserver.
 Video transmission is conducted through a WebRTC module.